issue #01, 30 March 2015

 October 2026

-- ILI Training: Innovations in Investor-State Arbitration
+More information is available at the organisers website - ILI Training: Innovations in Investor-State Arbitration

 The seminar features an expert examination of new treaties and agreements, such as the African Continental Free Trade Agreement (AfCFTA) draft Protocol on Investment, the investment provisions of the Regional Comprehensive Economic Partnership (RCEP) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 ICSID and UNCITRAL Reforms, as well as developments at the UNCITRAL Working Group III, are also examined.
 Sessions will be engaging discussions and include site visits to the U.S. Trade Representative and ICSID.
 The seminar will run concurrently with the Washington Arbitration Week.
 Course Advisors: Ian A. Laird is co-chair of Crowell & Moring LLP's Int'l Dispute Resolution Group and an adjunct professor at Georgetown University Law Center.
 Dr. Borzu Sabahi is a Partner in the Int'l Arbitration group of Curtis, Mallet-Prevost Colt & Mosle LLP in Washington, DC.